 Another restaurant that came highly recommended to us is Julija, where they also serve elevated Slovenian food.
 Unfortunately, we didn’t get the chance to eat there.
 It’s on my list of places to hit when we return!

-A great way to experience Ljubljana’s food scene is with a food tour of the city.
+Another great way to experience Ljubljana’s food scene is with a food tour of the city.
 You’ll get a really well rounded food experience and expert insight from a local!

-Tour Recommendation: Slovenian Cuisine Walking Tour With Tastings (4.8 ⭐️)
+Food Tour Recommendation: Slovenian Cuisine Walking Tour With Tastings (4.8 ⭐️)

 Ljubljana is a really pleasant city to walk around, especially in the Old Town and City Center neighborhoods.

+It’s a nice city to stroll in and find hidden corners or special little moments, like the musical family we encountered!
 A great way to get a feel for the city is by taking a walking tour with a local guide.
 They will be able to tell you about the history and culture of the city from a local’s perspective!

 Walking Tour Recommendation: 2.5h Walking Tour With Local Guide (4.7 ⭐️)

-Central Market
+Stop By Central Market

 The city’s Central Market is a really great place to see local vendors selling things like cheese, fresh vegetables, and little crafty goods.
 It’s also open on weekdays, rather than just a weekend market, which means it’s always around if you’re looking for somewhere to take a little stroll.